vertueux/i2c_pwm_board/README.md

 apt-cache policy | grep universe
 ```

-This should output a line like the one below:
+This should output a line like the one below :

 ```bash
 500 http://us.archive.ubuntu.com/ubuntu jammy/universe amd64 Packages